 invalid: This issue can not be confirmed or was reported in the wrong tracker.

-duplicate: This has already been reported somewhere else.
+duplicate: This has already been reported elsewhere.
 Please provide a link and close.

 help wanted: This issue is ready to be picked up by a community developer.

-wontfix: It does not make sense to fix this bug, since it will probably resolve itself, it will be too much work to fix it, it’s not fixable, or an underlying component will soon change.
+wontfix: A bug it does not make sense to fix, since it will probably resolve itself, be too much work, isn’t fixable, or an underlying component will soon change.

 Additional special labels can be defined.
 As an example, these are the labels used in the Ubuntu Touch tracker:

-critical (devel): This critical issue that only occurs on the devel channel is blocking the release of the next rc image.
+critical (devel): Critical issue only occuring on the devel channel is blocking the release of the next rc image.

-critical (rc): This critical issue that only occurs on the devel and rc channel is blocking the release of the next stable release.
-Usually, issues that can not simply be moved to a different release and have the power to postpone the release are labeled this.
+critical (rc): Critical issue only occuring on the devel and rc channel is blocking the release of the next stable release.
+Usually, issues that can not simply be moved to a different release and have the power to postpone the release are labeled this way.

-device: [DEVICE CODENAME]: This issue affects only the specified device(s).
+device: [DEVICE CODENAME]: Issue affecting only the specified device(s).

 team: [TEAM NAME]: Issue falls under the responsibility of a specific team (HAL, middleware, UI).

 If a repository tracking issues locally defines it’s own labels, they should be documented in the README.md.

 Milestones are used for stable OTA releases only.
 In general, milestones for the work-in-progress OTA and the next OTA are created.
 The ETA is set once the work on the release starts (that is 6 weeks from start date), but can be adjusted afterwards.
 Learn more in release-schedule.

 To make it transparent who’s working on an issue, the developer should be assigned.
 This also allows the use of GitHub’s global filtering as a type of TODO list.
 For example, this is everything assigned to mariogrip in @ubports.

 Developers are encouraged to keep their list short and update the status of their issues.